 People came into Colwall to work from far and wide.
 A key element of the workforce was the travelling families, particularly at harvest times.
 The children got up early to scare the birds off the cherries, whilst the adults came to harvest the fruit.
 At least two families still living in the village are settled travellers and their descendants, at least two of whom were born in our orchard.

 Gas Orchard was part of the estate of Park Farm Trust, owned by a branch of the Ballard family.
-In its latter years, it was rented by Geoffrey Knight, a descendent of Thomas Andrew Knight.
-Thomas Knight was the first Chairman of the Royal Horticultural Society, wrote a scientific treatise on varieties of apples and pears, invented the 'methode champenoise' and revolutionised the British cider industry.
-Geoffrey Knight was also very interested in fruit and brought several Colwall varieties into commercial cultivation, including the Captain Tom apple and the Golden Glow apricot.
+In its latter years, it was rented by Geoffrey Knight who was interested in fruit and brought several Colwall varieties into commercial cultivation, including the Captain Tom apple and the Golden Glow apricot.

 Geoffrey Knight took on Gas Orchard when the Ballard’s closed the Grovesend Fruit Farm and set up business as Geoffrey Knight Grovesend Sales.
-He rented several of the Apple Packing Sheds that used to be on Stone Drive, as well as Gas Orchard.
-There is some suggestion that our Apple Packing Shed may have been moved from Stone Drive to Gas Orchard at about this time, but we have no definite proof of this.
+He rented several of the Apple Packing Sheds that used to be on Stone Drive, as well as the Gas Orchard (site of our the Colwall Community Orchard) with an Apple Packing Shed.
+There is some suggestion that this Apple Packing Shed may have been moved from Stone Drive to Gas Orchard at about this time, but we have no definite proof of this.
 He marketed fruit to wholesalers such as Glover and Burley in Birmingham, but also used to sell fresh fruit and vegetables from the Apple Packing Shed in a forerunner of a farmers’ market.
 His chalk board, with prices still dimly visible on it, was still in the Shed when we bought it.

 The Apple Packing Shed